-1. The following sanctions may be imposed individually or in combination for any violation(s) of the Code of Conduct:

-- a.
-Warning A written notice to the student, identifying the nature of the Code of Conduct violation(s).
-The warning shall be placed in the student's official record. - b.
-Loss of privileges Revocation of specified privileges for a specified time period (e.g. use of College facilities, co-curricular activities, work study). - c.
-Restitution Compensation for loss, damage or injury.
-Restitution may be monetary, an appropriate form of service, or the replacement of specific materials, as dictated by the situation. - d.
-Educational Project Completion of a project specifically designed to help the student understand why the Code of Conduct violation was inappropriate. - e.
-Probation A written reprimand for violation of a specified item in the Code of Conduct.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found responsible for violating the Code of Conduct during the probationary period. - f.
-Suspension Separation from the College for a specified period of time, after which the student is eligible to return or the organization may resume its activities. - g.
-Expulsion Permanent separation from the College. - 2.
+- 1. The following sanctions may be imposed individually or in combination for any violation(s) of the Code of Conduct: - a) Warning A written notice to the student, identifying the nature of the Code of Conduct violation(s).
+The warning shall be placed in the student's official record. - b) Loss of privileges Revocation of specified privileges for a specified time period (e.g. use of College facilities, co-curricular activities, work study). - c) Restitution Compensation for loss, damage or injury.
+Restitution may be monetary, an appropriate form of service, or the replacement of specific materials, as dictated by the situation. - d) Educational Project Completion of a project specifically designed to help the student understand why the Code of Conduct violation was inappropriate. - e) Probation A written reprimand for violation of a specified item in the Code of Conduct.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found responsible for violating the Code of Conduct during the probationary period. - f) Suspension Separation from the College for a specified period of time, after which the student is eligible to return or the organization may resume its activities. - g) Expulsion Permanent separation from the College. - h) Other sanctions as deemed appropriate by the Associate Vice President for Student Services. - 2.
 The proper College authorities shall be notified of any sanction imposed. - 3.
 Disciplinary sanctions shall be recorded in the student's confidential file maintained in the Office of Student Services. - 4.
-The following sanctions may be imposed upon student clubs or organizations: - a.
-Those sanctions listed above in section B 1, a-f. - b.
-Deactivation Loss of recognition for a specified period of time.
+The following sanctions may be imposed upon student clubs or organizations: - a) Those sanctions listed above in section B 1, a-f.

+b) Deactivation - Loss of recognition for a specified period of time.